 - The Annual Percentage Rate (APR) and What it Means When You Borrow Money – It’s important to understand the APR before you go for a loan.
 Use this American Financial Services Association Education Foundation guide to understand APR, and its relationship to your credit score, so you can select the loan option that’s best for you.

 - Making Smart Choices About Credit Cards – Credit cards are a convenient way to pay, but you need to understand the ins and outs of using them.
-Use this USA.gov site to learn more about credit cards and using them wisely.
+Use this FDIC.gov site to learn more about credit cards and using them wisely.

 - Thinking About a Personal Loan? – Find out more about how personal loans work and what you need to know before you apply.
 Use this American Financial Services Association Education Foundation guide to use loan options effectively to buy a car, fund home repairs, secure cash for an emergency, and more.